Bluecoat Aspley Academy: Extracurricular activities

-Owing to COVID-19, the school day is different in relation to social bubbles.

 GCSE results

 In the academic year 2010–2011, 86% of students at the Nottingham Bluecoat School (both campuses) received A*-C GCSE results.
 This is the highest set of GCSE results the school has ever achieved, and means that only 14% of students got D-F.

 Compulsory GCSE subjects are English, Maths, Science, and Religious Studies.
 Students also have to study PE and PSHE as a subject but not as a GCSE.
 Some people have to do ICT and one of the 4 technologies, but others do not.

-Uniform

-The uniform for boys includes charcoal grey trousers, blue shirt, navy blue blazer and a tie matching the student's house colours.
-Girls' wear includes a navy skirt with or without black or navy unpatterned tights.
-Girls may also wear navy trousers.
-All students are expected to wear the uniform smartly at all times with ties and top buttons done up and shirts tucked in.
-Aspley students previously only 1 stripe on their tie whereas Wollaton students had 2 stripes.
-However, in 2010 the ties were changed so that each campus had 1 stripe.

-Sixth Form Students at the attached sixth form college have a much more relaxed dress code.
-They are allowed to wear what they wish as long as it is "smart casual" and "in keeping with a professional and educational environment and the Christian values of the school".
-A Pupil may still have to wear uniform at times.

 Awards

 Awards the school has received include: